MuhammadMosaBinSaghir/Capstone/README.md

     - config_CFS.cfg
   - Create a log file in the new folder in the output directory that contains the exit code
 - Once all meshes have been run, move the input files from the working directory back into the input directory

+## To be done next: Calculating Lift, Drag, and other fun things